LiberationFrequency/fsradio/README.md

 Known issues:
 ------------------------------------
-* It is too slow
+* It is too slow.
 * No manual available at the moment.
 * Not an issue of the script, but if you use systemd-resolved with the option `[!UNAVAIL=return]` in the /etc/nsswitch.conf, it will prohibit to resolve a hostname.
-That makes no sense in my opinion.
-Remove it.
+In my opinion this makes no sense.
+You can remove it or use e.g. glibc for resolving.
+I think removing is the minimally invasive way.

 Similar projects:
 ------------------------------------
-* Frontier Silicon API for PHP: https://github.com/flammy/fsapi
+* Frontier Silicon API for PHP:
+https://github.com/flammy/fsapi
-* Frontier Silicon API for Python: https://github.com/tiwilliam/fsapi
+* Frontier Silicon API for Python:
+https://github.com/tiwilliam/fsapi
-* Frontier Silicon API for .NET: https://github.com/z1c0/FsApi
+* Frontier Silicon API for .NET:
+https://github.com/z1c0/FsApi
-* Frontier Silicon Radio Binding for openHAB: https://github.com/openhab/openhab1-addons/wiki/Frontier-Silicon-Radio-Binding
+* Frontier Silicon Radio Binding for openHAB:
+https://github.com/openhab/openhab1-addons/wiki/Frontier-Silicon-Radio-Binding